adamspd/django-appointment/docs/admin_views.md

 - **Add New Service**:
     - **Endpoint**: `app-admin/add-service/`
     - **Description**: Allows a superuser to add a new service.
 The service details are captured through a form.
+On success it redirects to the service list; on error the form is shown again with the input and field errors.
     - **Methods**: GET (display form), POST (submit form) · **Access**: superuser only

 - **Update Existing Service**: